-Britvic plc Change in Director's Particulars
+Britvic plc change in Director's particulars

 CHANGE IN DIRECTORS PARTICULARS

-In accordance with Listing Rule 9.6.14, Britvic notes that Emer Finnan, Non-Executive Director of the Company, has been appointed as a Non-Executive Director and a member of the Audit and Risk Committee of Glenveagh plc, a company admitted to trading on Euronext Dublin and the Main Market of the London Stock Exchange.
-The appointment will be effective from 1 July 2023.
+In accordance with Listing Rule 9.6.14, Britvic notes that Hounaïda Lasry, a Non-Executive Director of the Company, is to be appointed, subject to shareholder approval, as a Non-Executive Director and a member of the Remuneration and Nomination Committees of B&M European Value Retail S.A., a company admitted to trading on the Main Market of the London Stock Exchange.
+Subject to the appointment being approved by a resolution of shareholders at a general meeting, it will take effect on 22 September 2023.

 Jude Moore